ergoplatform/Autolykos-GPU-miner/README.md

 ## Run

-- To run the miner you should pass a name of a configuration file `[YOUR_CONFIG]` as an optional argument.
+- To run the miner you should pass a name of a configuration file `[YOUR_CONFIG]` as an optional argument
-- If the filename is not specified, the miner will try to use `<YOUR_PATH>/autolykos/secp256k1/config.json` file as a config.
+- If the filename is not specified, the miner will try to use `<YOUR_PATH>/autolykos/secp256k1/config.json` as a config
 - The configuration file must contain json string of the following structure:
 `{ "seed" : "seedstring", "node" : "https://127.0.0.1", "keepPrehash" : false }`
-- You can examine a stub configuration file `<YOUR_PATH>/autolykos/secp256k1/stub.json`.
+- You can examine a stub configuration file `<YOUR_PATH>/autolykos/secp256k1/stub.json`

 The mode of execution with `keepPrehash` option:
 1. `true` -- enable total unfinalized prehashes array (5GB) reusage.